 All employees receive a base salary and superannuation.
-The Company has a share plan.
-Directors do not receive any equity based remuneration unless specifically approved on a case by case basis at a general meeting.
+The Company has an Employee Share Incentive Plan and Incentive Option Plan.
+Directors do not receive any equity based remuneration unless specifically approved by shareholders by resolution at a meeting of shareholders.

-The members of the Nomination and Remuneration Committee are outlined in Principle 2.
+The members of the Nomination & Remuneration Committee are outlined in Principle 2.
 Their attendance at Nomination and Remuneration Committee meetings is detailed in the Directors' Report.
 Director disclosure requirements are detailed in the Remuneration Report.

-The Nomination and Remuneration Committee Charter is displayed on the Company's website.
+The Nomination and Remuneration Committee Charter is available on the Company's website.